KiDS-1000: Weak lensing and intrinsic alignment around luminous red galaxies: Data

-Two samples are obtained with the aforementioned strategy: a high luminosity ($L/L_{\rm pivot}(z)>1$), sparser sample ($\bar{n}_{\rm g} = 2.5 \times 10^{-4} h^{3} {\rm Mpc}^{-3}$) named \lum\ sample, and a denser ($\bar{n}_{\rm g} = 10^{-3} h^3 {\rm Mpc}^{-3}$), less luminous one ($L/L_{\rm pivot}(z)>0.5$), the \dense\ sample.
-In this work, we follow \citet{Fortuna2021b} and use both samples for our analysis, removing from the \dense\ samples the galaxies that are in common with the \lum\ sample.
-Because the galaxies are selected imposing constant comoving number densities, the two samples partially overlap in their physical properties, even after the removal of the overlapping galaxies: for a detailed explanation of why is this the case, we refer to \citet[][]{Vakili2023} and \citet[][]{Fortuna2021b}.
-We also adopt the same luminosity-binning scheme as \citet[][]{Fortuna2021b}, with some minor variation as described in Sect.~\ref{sec:lensing_results}.
+Two samples are obtained with the aforementioned strategy: a high luminosity ($L/L_{\rm pivot}(z)>1$), sparser sample ($\bar{n}_{\rm g} = 2.5 \times 10^{-4} h^{3} {\rm Mpc}^{-3}$) named the \lum\ sample, and a denser ($\bar{n}_{\rm g} = 10^{-3} h^3 {\rm Mpc}^{-3}$), less luminous one ($L/L_{\rm pivot}(z)>0.5$) as the \dense\ sample.
+In this work, we followed \citet{Fortuna2021b} and used both samples for our analysis, removing from the \dense\ samples the galaxies that are in common with the \lum\ sample.
+Because the galaxies are selected imposing constant comoving number densities, the two samples partially overlap in their physical properties, even after the removal of the overlapping galaxies; for a detailed explanation of why this is the case, we refer to \citet[][]{Vakili2023} and \citet[][]{Fortuna2021b}.
+We also adopted the same luminosity-binning scheme as \citet[][]{Fortuna2021b}, with some minor variations, described in Sect.~\ref{sec:lensing_results}.

-We quantify the scatter in the photometric-spectroscopic redshift relation using the scaled median absolute deviation of $(z_{\rm phot} - z_{\rm spec})/(1+z_{\rm spec})$.
+We quantified the scatter in the photometric-spectroscopic redshift relation using the scaled median absolute deviation of $(z_{\rm phot} - z_{\rm spec})/(1+z_{\rm spec})$.
 This increases with redshift and it is tighter for the \lum\ sample.
-In particular, we find $\sigma_z = 0.0139$ for the \lum\ sample and $\sigma_z =0.0146$ for the \dense\ sample.
-This is also responsible for some overlap of the galaxy properties between the two samples, even when removing the overlapping galaxies.
+In particular, we found $\sigma_z = 0.0139$ for the \lum\ sample and $\sigma_z =0.0146$ for the \dense\ sample.
+This effect is also responsible for some overlap of the galaxy properties between the two samples, even when removing the overlapping galaxies.